 So how long do edibles take to kick in?
 Let’s take a look at all the different factors to consider.

-Though each and every person has a different understanding of how a substance ultimately affects them, as a species we are fantastic at drawing parallels between our experience and the experience of others.
+Though each and every person will react differently to a substance, as a species we are fantastic at drawing parallels between our experience and the experience of others.
 This empathic awareness allows us to study how substances, people, and places can change our experience.
 Scientific pursuits are established as a fortified front for such accumulated, testable knowledge; an absolute, but ever-changing repository for the parallels between your experience and everyone and everything else.

 - Body Mass

 While the frequency with which one uses marijuana may play a role in tolerance, the rate at which the cannabinoids can be absorbed into the blood remains unchanged and is, therefore, a poor indicator of how long the edible will take to kick in.
 Additionally, tolerance acts a dampener, potentially capable of making the effects less pronounced even though blood concentrations of THC and other various cannabinoids are increasing.

 The marijuana industry has displaced the back-alley cannabis dealer in states where the plant has been legalized.
 A tantalizing effect of this transition comes from the stability it has given to cannabis quality.
 Laws requiring cannabis be grown without certain pesticides create an environment where plant testing is common, leading to increased exposure to information about various compounds found within the plant.
 THC and CBD, among other cannabinoids, are commonly tested for in the process.